Physical Education (3.75 credits every year)

 Humanities (Grades 11-12 – One semester length – 5 credits)

 Students will gain a foundation for art history.
 Topics of focus include prehistoric and Mesopotamian art, ancient Egypt, and ancient Greece.
+Students will be able to develop a deeper vocabulary, create art through media and process, and examine different art from different points in history.

 Electives: